Jairodaniel-17/AuditorFlet/README.md

 # SuiteScript Auditor

-SuiteScript Auditor is a desktop application (Flet) that analyzes NetSuite SuiteScript projects, generates `/Docs` with audit + summary artefacts, and surfaces risks through a corporate UI.
+SuiteScript Auditor is a desktop application (Tkinter) that analyzes NetSuite SuiteScript projects, generates `/Docs` with audit + summary artefacts, and surfaces risks through a corporate UI.

 ## Features